 When someone chooses to attend a Jesuit school they choose to attend a school that will provide them a holistic education which includes caring for all parts of the person physically, mentally, and spiritually.
 It also means you are becoming a member of a community not just with your classmates but also with the neighborhood around you.
 At SLU you can find students living out the Jesuit mission in their everyday lives through service, leadership, and commitment to the world around them.
 Some of the examples of this can be found in both the simple and extravagant going from a student who volunteers in the campus kitchen to students who spend their spring and summer breaks providing service to others.

 As you walk through campus you will see that students have many places to hang out.
-The Busch Student Center has couches throughout the building and the Billiken Club is located on the lower level.
-The Billiken club is a great place to grab lunch but during many evenings throughout the year they also have bands come and play.
-Students also hang out and study in the Atrium of Cook Hall, this is also where the Ameren Cafe is located.
+The Busch Student Center has seating all throughout the building and the Billiken Club is located on the lower level.
+The Billiken club is a great place to grab lunch/dinner, but also a fun place to hang out with friends.
+Students also hang out and study in the Atrium of Cook Hall or the Center for Global Citizenship.
 When the weather is nice students like to enjoy the beautiful campus and can be found at any grassy area on campus including the dolphin pond and the quad.
 There are also a lot of students who will study at the clock tower when the weather is nice.

 Back to Top.

 Students go abroad Sophomore or Junior year and apply one semester before they wish to go abroad (Transfer students must spend at least one semester at the Saint Louis Campus before applying to go abroad).
 Upon entry to Saint Louis University, students should discuss this plan with their Academic Advisor and Mentor(s) to determine which semester is best and what courses to save.
 For more information visit the Study Abroad website.